paramaggarwal/blog/content/automatic-parking-system/index.md

 ---
-title: "Automatic Parking System"
+title: 'Automatic Parking System'
-description: "My science project in 11th std. made along with my friend Nigel Pais.
+description: 'My science project in 11th std. made along with my friend Nigel Pais.
 We had won the second prize for this as part of a science exhibition.
-This is not exactly automated as such, but what it does is…"
+This is not exactly automated as such, but what it does is…'
-date: "2016-02-19T16:47:33.493Z"
+date: '2016-02-19T16:47:33.493Z'
 categories:
   - Science Projects
   - Electronics
   - Automation